The Perfect One Week in Jordan Itinerary for First-Timers

 If you want to find the gorgeous white salt formations along the sea, you need to stop around the Wadi Al Mujib.

 If you are coming from the Wadi Rum Village you will reach the southern side of the Dead Sea first.
-Drive up in the direction of the Mujib Chalets, park the car at the Coral reefs (2 km south from the Mujib Chalets), and have a walk on the shore!
+Drive up in the direction of the Mujib Chalets, park the car at the Coral reefs (2 km south of the Mujib Chalets), and have a walk on the shore!

+You can get into the water here as well (if there are no signs saying otherwise) but since you will not be able to have a shower after, I don’t recommend it.
 It’s important to rinse off your body with regular water as soon as you get out, otherwise, the salt will dry on your skin and you will not be able to stop scratching yourself.

 Therefore I recommend stopping here only for the view and to take some photos, then continue your journey to the northern side.
 I think it’s best to stay at one of the hotels for one night so you can safely try floating in the Dead Sea and relax a little bit.